EONRaider/Web-Probe/README.md

                         An absolute path to a valid file with line-separated targets, a single target name or a comma-separated sequence of targets to probe, e.g., '45.33.32.156,65.61.137.117,testphp.vulnweb.com'
   -p PORTS, --ports PORTS
                         A comma-separated sequence of port numbers and/or port ranges to scan on each target specified, e.g., '20-25,53,80,443'.
-  --timeout TIME        Time to wait for a response from a target before closing a connection (defaults to 5 seconds).
+  --timeout SECONDS     Time to wait for a response from a target before closing a connection (defaults to 5 seconds).
   --prefer-https        Omit performing requests with the HTTP URI scheme for those servers that also respond with HTTPS (defaults to False).
   --rebind MAP          Allows ports other than 80 and 443 to be assigned to HTTP and HTTPS, respectively.
 Takes input with the syntax '8080:http' or '8080:http,9900:https'.
 Defaults to standard port bindings 80:HTTP and 443:HTTPS.
   --silent              Suppress displaying results to STDOUT.
-  -o PATH, --output PATH
+  -o FILE_PATH, --output FILE_PATH
                         Absolute path to a file in which to write results of probing each web host.
-  --headers PATH        Absolute path to a directory in which to write files with the response headers for each probed URL.
+  --headers DIR_PATH    Absolute path to a directory in which to write files with the response headers for each probed URL.
-  --header-analysis PATH
+  --header-analysis FILE_PATH
                         Absolute path to a file in which to write all fetched headers in ascending order of frequency.

 Usage examples: